Before there was Money Heist (aka La Casa de Papel), there was TNT’s Leverage that aired for five seasons between 2008 and 2012.

 In April 2020, IMDb announced the return of the hit crime drama in the form of a reimagining – with both old characters and some new ones thrown into the mix.
 The decision to reboot the series came after the original franchise racked up the views on the IMDb TV platform when it launched in July 2019.

 Riding on this popularity, the platform and the show’s creators are hoping to keep the momentum going with the revival, especially as the platform’s very first original production.

 What’s the reboot about?

-As we mentioned previously, the Leverage reboot – composed of an initial 13 episodes – will be a reimagining of the 2008 parent series.
+As we mentioned previously, the Leverage reboot – composed of an initial 16 episodes – will be both a reimagining and a continuation of the 2008 parent series.

 The Verge reports this little tidbit from Dean Devlin, an executive producer for the show: “Our new series with Amazon Studios and IMDb TV is a re-imagining of the original premise.
 While Leverage centered on a crusade to avenge the death of a child, this series is propelled forward as a redemption story of misdeeds that need amends.”

 The idea of “amending misdeeds” sounds right along the line of the parent series’ premise, but it’s still unsure if this new show will serve as a sequel with references to previous storylines (like the marriage between Nate and Sophie, and the new leadership under Parker), or if it will go off on a completely new tangent.
 Considering the reappearance of old characters, however, it could be a little bit of both!